 1. BIOINFORMATIC TOOLS FOR CANCER GENETICS AND EPIDEMIOLOGY

 Whole-exome sequencing has created tremendous potential for revealing the genetic basis and underlying molecular mechanisms of many forms of cancer.
 However, somatic mutations occur at a significant frequency within tumors of most cancer types, and identification of the mutations that are on the causative trajectory from normal tissue to cancerous tissue is challenging.
-We are making algorithmic advances in clustering across discrete linear sequences that facilitate maximum likelihood inference of model-averaged clustering in discrete linear sequences of somatic amino acid replacement mutations appearing within mutated genes, and applying evolutionary theory to the repeated evolution of cancer in whole-exome sequence data sets to reveal the level of clonal natural selection for cancer drivers.
+We are making algorithmic advances to estimate the cancer effects of somatic amino-acid replacement mutations appearing within mutated genes, and applying phyologenetic approaches to reveal the temporal evolution of cancer from tumorigenesis to resection as well as in response to therapeutic intervention.

 2. BIOSTATISTICAL ANALYSIS FOR NONLINEAR MATHEMATICAL MODELS OF THE EPIDEMIOLOGY OF DISEASE